cryptomator/cryptomator.github.io/content/nis-2-guideline.en.md

 ---
 title: "NIS 2 Directive: Higher standards for cybersecurity from October 2024"
+type: article
+description: "The NIS 2 Directive raises the standards of cybersecurity within the EU.
+Cryptomator helps companies meet the new requirements with end-to-end encryption."

 navtitle: "NIS-2-Guideline"
+ctatitle: "You want to encrypt your cloud storage with Cryptomator?"
+ctatext: "Cryptomator secures your sensitive and confidential files in the cloud using end-to-end encryption.
+Cryptomator Hub manages team access and is ideal for teams and organizations."
+ctalink: /#get-started
+ctabutton: "Encrypt Your Cloud Storage Now"
 ---

+<div class="prose prose-sm md:prose max-w-none md:max-w-none">{{< markdownify >}}

+# NIS 2 Directive: Higher standards for cybersecurity from October 2024

 _Updated on 2024-08-02 with new section "What Can You Do Now?" incl.
 "Guide to Preparing for the NIS-2 Law"._

-## Introduction

-In the wake of the new [NIS 2 Directive](https://eur-lex.europa.eu/eli/dir/2022/2555/en), which comes into force in October 2024, companies will have to pay more attention to cybersecurity.
-Tools such as Cryptomator, which offers the highest security standards through end-to-end encryption and as [open-source software](https://cryptomator.org/open-source/), can help to meet the new requirements.
+<p class="lead">In the wake of the new <a href="https://eur-lex.europa.eu/eli/dir/2022/2555/en">NIS 2 Directive</a>, which comes into force in October 2024, companies will have to pay more attention to cybersecurity.
+Tools such as Cryptomator, which offers the highest security standards through end-to-end encryption and as <a href="/open-source/">open-source software</a>, can help to meet the new requirements.</p>

 ## What Is the NIS 2 Directive?